-Following the local elections in May 2019, the Council developed a Corporate Plan covering the period 2019-2023 which supports the vision of 'Achieving excellence in the delivery of high quality services that meet the needs and aspirations of our communities'.
-A new Corporate Plan is in development following the local elections in May 2023.

-The vision of the current plan is articulated by four aims which are supported by several objectives that provide the framework for delivery of individual service plans.
+Following the local elections in May 2019, the Council developed a new Corporate Plan covering the period 2019-2023 which supports the vision of 'Achieving excellence in the delivery of high quality services that meet the needs and aspirations of our communities'.
+The vision is articulated by four aims which are supported by a number of objectives that provide the framework for delivery of individual service plans.

-These are summarised below:

-Aim Objectives 1 Help create a safer and healthier environment for our communities to live and work Increased supply of good quality affordable homes Develop a positive relationship with communities Effective relationship with strategic partners Effective support of community safety arrangements including CCTV Provision of sports facilities and leisure opportunities focused upon improving health 2 Use resources effectively and provide value for money Effective use of financial and other resources to ensure value for money Ensure services are easily available to all our residents in the appropriate channels and provided "right first time" A high performing and well-motivated workforce Effective procurement with a focus on local business Effective use of ICT More effective use of Council assets 3 Help create a strong economy by supporting further regeneration of towns and villages Encourage business start-ups and enterprises Flourishing town centres that support the local economy Encourage and develop tourism High quality development and building control with an "open for business" approach 4 Protect and improve the environment and respond to the climate emergency Effective recycling and waste management Meeting the challenges of climate change Provision of high quality public amenities, clean streets, and environmental health Provision of quality parks and open spaces Car parking arrangements that meet the needs of residents, businesses, and visitors
+Aim 1: Help create a safer and healthier environment for our communities to live and work

+- Increased supply of good quality affordable homes - Develop a positive relationship with communities - Effective relationship with strategic partners - Effective support of community safety arrangements including CCTV - Provision of sports facilities and leisure opportunities focused upon improving health

+Aim 2: Use resources effectively and provide value for money

+- Effective use of financial and other resources to ensure value for money - Ensure services are easily available to all our residents in the appropriate channels and provided "right first time" - A high performing and well-motivated workforce - Effective procurement with a focus on local business - Effective use of ICT - More effective use of Council assets

+Aim 3: Help create a strong economy by supporting further regeneration of towns and villages

+- Encourage business start-ups and enterprises - Flourishing town centres that support the local economy - Encourage and develop tourism - High quality development and building control with an "open for business" approach

+Aim 4: Protect and improve the environment and respond to the climate emergency

+- Effective recycling and waste management

+- Meeting the challenges of climate change

+- Provision of high quality public amenities, clean streets and environmental health

+- Provision of quality parks and open spaces

+- Car parking arrangements that meet the needs of residents, businesses and visitors